bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 server.
 You can bind the bokeh server to a unix socket and use nginx or apache to proxy to a unix domain socket.

+Note that binding to a unix socket is not supported on windows.

 .. code-block:: sh

     bokeh serve --unix-socket /path/to/socket.sock